pmd/pmd/docs/pages/pmd/devdocs/major_contributions/adding_new_cpd_language.md

 To make the tokenizer configurable, first define some property descriptors using
 {% jdoc core::properties.PropertyFactory %}.
 Look at {% jdoc core::cpd.Tokenizer %}
-for some predefined ones which you can reuse.
+for some predefined ones which you can reuse (prefer reusing property descriptors if you can).
 You need to override {% jdoc core::Language#newPropertyBundle() %}
-and call `definePropertyDescriptor` to register your descriptors.
+and call `definePropertyDescriptor` to register the descriptors.
-After that you can access the values of the properties from the parameter of {% jdoc core::lang.Language#createCpdTokenizer(core::properties.LanguagePropertyBundle) %}.
+After that you can access the values of the properties from the parameter of {% jdoc core::cpd.CpdCapableLanguage#createCpdTokenizer(core::lang.LanguagePropertyBundle) %}.

 To implement simple token filtering, you can use {% jdoc core::cpd.impl.BaseTokenFilter %}
-as a base class, or eg {% jdoc core::cpd.impl.AntlrTokenFilter %} if you have an Antlr grammar.
+as a base class, or another base class in {% jdoc_package core::cpd.impl %}.
 Take a look at the [Kotlin token filter implementation](https://github.com/pmd/pmd/blob/master/pmd-kotlin/src/main/java/net/sourceforge/pmd/lang/kotlin/cpd/KotlinTokenizer.java), or the [Java one](https://github.com/pmd/pmd/blob/master/pmd-java/src/main/java/net/sourceforge/pmd/lang/java/cpd/JavaTokenizer.java).

 ### Testing your implementation